mercury-telemetry/mercury-telemetry/README.md

     - [Geckodriver Install Instruction](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/wiki/Geckodriver---Install-instructions)
     - [Grafana Setup Guide](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/wiki/Grafana-Set-Up-Guide)

-5. Since our scripts use linux commands, you will need to install them on your windows machine.
+5. Since our scripts use linux commands for automation, you will need to install them on your windows machine.
 It's quite easy to do so.
 Install [curl for windows](https://curl.haxx.se/windows/), choose 32 or 64 bit according to your machine.
 Extract downloaded zip file to a folder named `curl`, wherver you wish to have it installed.
 Install [zip.exe and unzip.exe](http://stahlworks.com/dev/index.php?tool=zipunzip).
-Place these 2 in your curl folder. **Add the path to your curl folder to windows PATH environment variable**.
+Place these 2 in your curl folder. **Add the path of your curl folder to windows PATH environment variable**.
 Lastly, download and install [coreutils for windows](http://gnuwin32.sourceforge.net/downlinks/coreutils.php).

+6. Make a local copy of our project.
+You can download it as zip or clone our repo.

+7. Using command prompt, `cd` into `scripts` folder of our project repository then simply type `setup.sh`.
+Git bash should automatically open (assuming it was added to PATH) and should automaticallly install requirements as well as ask if you need to install test requirements.
+Say yes.
+If you get some errors, fix them.

+8. Now run `python manage.py runserver`.
+Go to http://127.0.0.1:8000/ in your browser.
+You should be able to access our project.

 ## Setup Synchronization (Optional)
 _Please make sure there is no whitespace in the path to the cloned repository.
 SymmetricDS doesn't work with a path with whitespaces._

-To setup SymmetricsDs on your machine, click [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/blob/master/symmetricds/README.md) In case you are on windows, please also refer to the wiki on the topic by going [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/wiki/Setting-up-SymmetricDS-on-Windows) Windows support is still not streamlined but this should be enough to get you started.
+To setup SymmetricsDs on your machine, click [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/blob/master/symmetricds/README.md) In case you are on windows, please also refer to the wiki on the topic by going [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/wiki/Setting-up-SymmetricDS-on-Windows) Windows support is not streamlined and is very error prone but this should be enough to get you started.
 In case you want to help us make this better please refer below as to how you can contribute to the project.

 # Run
 ```